bretmullinix/ansible-for-beginners/t3-using-variables/readme.md

 ### Instructions

 1. Open up a terminal.
-1. mkdir getting-started-with-playbooks
+1. mkdir t3-using-variables
-1. cd getting-started-with-playbooks
+1. cd t3-using-variables
 1. Copy the content [here](../t1-getting-started) to the current directory.
 1. Run `tree` in your terminal.
 You should see the following output: